 A Ltd. has leased a real estate property from B Ltd for 5 years.
-At the end of the 2nd year, it A Ltd for certain reasons has to move to some other place, so they sublease it to C Ltd for the next three years.
-What is the category of sublease here?
+At the end of the 2nd year, A Ltd for certain reasons has to move to some other place, so they sublease it to C Ltd for the next three years.
+What is the category here?

 #2 – Operating SubLease Accounting

-If the lease does not cover the full potential life of the asset or the net present value of total payment for lease installments is not equal to the current fair market value of the leased asset, this lease is called operating lease.
+If the lease does not cover the full potential life of the asset or the net present value of total payment for lease installments is not equal to the current fair market value of the leased asset, this lease is called an operating lease.
 If we consider the same example as above and assume that B Ltd leases out only for 1 year to C Ltd, in this case, the lease between B & C Ltd is categorized as Operating Lease.